IHE/ITI.PMIR/input/pagecontent/index.md

 4. [Changes to other Profiles](other.html)

-Click on any of the links above, head on over the [table of contents](toc.html), or if you are looking for a specific artifact, check out the [artifacts](artifacts.html).
+Click on any of the links above, navigate the contents using the [table of contents](toc.html), or if you are looking for a specific artifact, check out the [artifacts](artifacts.html).

 ### Conformance Expectations